 Janhvi Kapoor In The US; Shares Pictures With Sister Khushi Kapoor and Father Boney Kapoor

-It looks like Janhvi Kapoor couldn't cope up with being separated from her sister and we have to accept that even we are happy to finally see them both together.
-Janhvi took to Instagram and shared a selfie with her sister Khushi, which implies that she visited her sister in the US.
+It looks like Janhvi Kapoor couldn't cope up with being separated from her sister Khushi Kapoor and we have to accept that even we are happy to finally see them both together.
+Janhvi took to Instagram and shared a selfie with Khushi, which implies that she visited her sister in the US.
 According to reports, the actor and her father, film producer Boney Kapoor, are in the US.
 A couple of weeks back, Khushi left for the US to peruse filmmaking and an acting course at the New York Film Academy.

 Janhvi shared two pictures on Instagram.
-While in one (pictured above), she was seen resting on her father's shoulder, the other shows the sisters posing for a selfie.
+While in one, she was seen resting on her father's shoulder, the other shows the sisters posing for a selfie (pictured above).
 Janhvi captioned it "Finally" with a rainbow emoji.
-Catch the other picture below.
+Catch both pictures below.

 View this post on Instagram